junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean spits a large mouthful of water, panting breathlessly, opening his eyes.

 Cas sits back on his heels with huge relief.
 "It worked!"

-He's also panting breathless, all shaky and shivering.
+Both of them panting breathless, all shaky and shivering.

 "You're alive!"
-He touches his lips automatically.
+Cas is so relieved there are almost glinting light in his eyes.
+He touches his lips unconsciously.

 Dean stares at him, taking in his wet hair and shivering cold body.
 Angels don't get cold.
 He knows.
 Unless...